The Free Being Me programme

 All around the world, young people – especially girls and young women – struggle with self-esteem as a result of low body confidence.
 They often lack body confidence because they are constantly told to achieve an impossibly ‘perfect’ look: society’s beauty standards.
 The impact of all this pressure has serious consequences on young people’s physical and mental health, and holds them back from achieving their full potential.

 Free Being Me is expertly designed to support young people to recognise and challenge these global beauty pressures, grow their body confidence and ultimately become an unstoppable force for change.

 Who can take part?

-Any Girl Guide/Girl Scout group (girl-only and boys and girls mixed), aged 7-14.
+Any Girl Guide/Girl Scout group (girl-only and boys and girls mixed), aged 7-14, and 15 plus.